 Just what is ecotourism today?
-Without nature, one of the four pillars of Glamping Hub’s core values would crumble—which is why we, as a business, both respect and appreciate every aspect of it.
-This year, as Earth Day 2020 approaches on April 22, we are taking the opportunity to help spread the word about its aims and complex subject of ecotourism.
+This year, as Earth Day 2023 approaches on April 22, we are taking the opportunity to help spread the word about eco-tourism goals.

-We particularly like the definition of Ecotourism coined by the director of the International Sustainable Tourism Initiative at Harvard, Epler Wood: “responsible travel to natural areas that conserves the environment and improves the well-being of local people.”
-For example, it might be easier to think of conserving the natural wonders of our earth as ecotourism—which it is—but equally so is making sure that the locals are economically benefiting from tourism.
+Epler Wood, director of the International Sustainable Tourism Initiative at Harvard, definition explains it perfectly: “responsible travel to natural areas that conserves the environment and improves the well-being of local people.”
+Think of conserving nature as ecotourism; while making sure that the local population economically benefits from tourism.

-The travel industry has the opportunity to provide education, job/career creation, and development for local communities.
-However, due to what is referred to as “tourism leakage,” sometimes only a mere 10% of money is going back to the local community.
-Your contribution as a conscious traveler can be awareness when traveling, choosing to spend your money at local businesses whenever possible.
+The travel industry has the opportunity to provide education and job/career creation for local communities.
+However, due to “tourism leakage,” only 10% of the money earned by the tourist industry is going back to the local community.
+Your contribution as a conscious traveler can be choosing to spend your money at local businesses whenever possible.

-This year, Earth Day 2020 is calling each and every one of us to pledge to end plastic pollution, one of the most important environmental problems that we face today and one that we have contributed to greatly—whether knowingly or not.
+This year, Earth Day 2023 is calling every one of us to pledge to end plastic pollution, one of the most important environmental problems that we face today and one that we have contributed to greatly—whether knowingly or not.
 Did you know that 300 million tons of plastic are sold each year and that 90% of that is thrown away?
-The opportunity to tackle this is huge, and with your input we can really make a difference.
+The opportunity to tackle this is huge because we can make a difference.

-But why should you care about plastic pollution?
-The issue with plastic is that the amount of plastic we create is essentially here forever.
-To put it into perspective, one single plastic bottle, though it may decompose, takes close to 500 years to fully do so.
-Moreover, although it breaks down, it still remains in our soil and water, affecting our crops, ocean life, and ourselves.
+Why should you care about plastic pollution?
+The issue with plastic is the amount of plastic we create and how long it takes to decompose.
+To put it into perspective, a single plastic bottle, though it may decompose, takes close to 500 years to fully do so.
+Moreover, although it breaks down, it remains in our soil and water, affecting our crops, ocean life, and ourselves.

-When plastic decomposes in the ocean for example, it breaks down into small poisonous particles, microplastics, that are then swallowed by ocean life and, later, humans.
-As if this wasn’t enough reason for concern, the energy it takes to simply create plastic creates omissions that catalyze climate change.
-Therefore, if we think about how much plastic we use on a daily basis, pledging to recycle or cut down on usage seems like a small feat to combating climate change and protecting the health of both our sea life and ourselves.
+When plastic decomposes in the ocean, it breaks down into small poisonous particles, microplastics, that are then swallowed by ocean life and consumed by humans.
+As if this wasn’t enough reason for concern, the energy it takes to create plastic generates carbon omissions that catalyze climate change.
+Therefore, if we think about how much plastic we use daily, pledging to recycle or cut down on usage seems like a small effort in combating climate change and protecting the health of both our sea life and ourselves.

-Well how can I be more environmentally conscious and make a difference recycling in 2020?
+How can I be more environmentally conscious and make a difference by recycling in 2023?

-If you’re wondering what you can do to help out starting today, let us be of assistance.
-Begin by reading some easy-to-implement tips on traveling green.
-If you are a traveler, you may or may not know that 2017 was the International Year of Sustainable Tourism for Development, and a very useful resource is their “Tips For a Responsible Traveler” guide, from the #travelenjoyrespect campaign.
+Start today by reading some easy-to-implement tips on traveling green.
+If you are a traveler, you may know that 2017 was the International Year of Sustainable Tourism for Development.
+A very useful resource is their “Tips For a Responsible Traveler” guide, from the #travelenjoyrespect campaign.

 Want to browse some beautiful, eco-friendly accommodations on Glamping Hub?
 Start exploring today!